 There is no huge need for solar panel recycling right now because of the extremely long lifespan of solar panel technology.
 By the time your solar panels become obsolete, the industry will have time to make improvements to solar panel recycling infrastructure, drastically reducing the impact of production on our environment.

 Solar Energy System Maintenance

 Your solar panels will last much longer than the 25-year warranty with proper maintenance.
 But the question remains, what is proper solar panel maintenance?

 Key Aspects Of Solar Panel Maintenence:

-- Solar panels don’t have moving parts and require very little maintenance
+- Solar panels for homes don’t have moving parts and require very little maintenance

 - Normal rainfall will wash away most debris from solar panels

 - It is generally recommended to clean your solar panels twice a year with water – just make sure the water is not too hot or cold!